Aptivi/NitrocidKS/README.md

 NOTE: It can only be Console at the moment, while we are developing a GUI for this simulator.

 Kernel Simulator lets you simulate a _very_ early access for our **future** Kernel.
-It provides the built-in hardware detector, log-in manager (Just adduser), and the shell.
+It provides the built-in hardware detector, log-in manager (Just adduser and chpwd), and the shell.

 ## |-----+--> _History_ <--+-----|

 Please note that dates mentioned here is for development date changes only.
+If you want to access the old versions, see `archive` branch.

 **2/22/2018 - 0.0.1:** Initial release, normally, for Windows.